 When is The Polar Express on TV this Christmas?
 How to watch and stream online

 Ready to board The Polar Express?
-Find out if and when the classic Christmas movie featuring Tom Hanks will be on TV.
+Read on for the latest streaming information.

 Published:

-No list of modern Christmas classics is complete without Robert Zemeckis’ enchanting family film The Polar Express.
+When it comes to modern Christmas classics, few can compete with Robert Zemeckis’ enchanting family film The Polar Express.

+“So in my mind, I had a track on the five characters that I played.
+I could understand the differences between them all and I understood how they related to the boy and I understood what the boy’s perceptions of them were.”

+Speaking about how he overcame the challenge of portraying so many different characters, he added: “My job is to make manifest these other people and you just imagine what they are and you come up to a kind of physiological understanding of who they are and then you stick to it.”

-With some brilliant musical interludes and a heartwarming message at its centre, it’s well worth a watch whenever the festive season rolls around, and so you may be wondering if it’s showing on television this Christmas – read on to check out some options.
+With some brilliant musical interludes and a heartwarming message at its centre, The Polar Express is well worth a watch whenever the festive season rolls around, and so you may be wondering if it’s showing on television this Christmas in 2021 – read on for the latest streaming information.

+In the meantime, check out our guide to the best movies to watch for free on TV over Christmas and New Year.

+Elsewhere, if you’re looking for the best Christmas TV shows to watch this Christmas, why not check out our picks.

 Sadly The Polar Express won’t be showing on any of the free broadcasters this year – so you may have to pay a fare to hop on board.

-It is available to watch on Sky Cinema and NOW as part of their Christmas line-up, or alternatively, the movie can be rented or purchased from all the regular places – while it is also available to buy on Blu-Ray.
+It is available to watch on Sky Cinema and NOW as part of their Christmas line-up.

+However, to access it, you’ll need to sign up for a Cinema pass, which costs £11.99 per month.

 The official synopsis reads: “On Christmas Eve, a young boy embarks on a magical adventure to the North Pole on the Polar Express, while learning about friendship, bravery, and the spirit of Christmas.”